 Some of the better terms you may find include:

-- More points or cash back for spending a certain amount
+- Better rewards programs, or more points or cash back for spending a certain amount

-- A longer 0% introductory interest rate for purchases and/or balance transfers
+- A longer 0% introductory interest rate for purchases or balance transfers

-- A reduced interest rate for purchases and/or balance transfers
+- A reduced APR for purchases or balance transfers

 What many people don’t know is that you can actually seek out and request these pre-qualification offers on the websites of the major credit card issuers.
-There’s usually an easy-to-find link or section that includes a form asking for some personal information, often your location and the last digits of your SSN.
+There’s usually an easy-to-find link or section that includes a form asking for some personal information.
+You’ll often need to enter your name, street address, zip code, and the last digits of your Social Security Number.

-When you make the request, you’ll generate a soft inquiry on your credit, which does not hurt your credit score.
+When you make the request, the credit card issuer will do a soft credit check.
+That will generate a soft inquiry on your credit, which does not hurt your credit scores.
 Take note that you will not be able to request pre-qualified offers if you opt out of pre-approved credit offers.